-Give an example of the symmetrical property.
+Give an example of the symmetric property.

 Even though the puppy isn't a contortionist, the same property applies.